robertjchristian/MRC/MRC38.md

     return val

-## Using the Multiplier
+## Applying the Power Factor
-A multiplier can be applied at deposit, if the user specifies locking period.
+A power factor can be applied at deposit, if the user specifies locking period.
 Or with a separate function on the smart contract - lockClaim().
 The lock period is specified in seconds, it can be any interval.
-When a multiplier is applied, the user's share of the stETH pool increases, depending on the multiplier.
+When a power factor is applied, the user's "protion" of the stETH pool increases, depending on the power factor.

 ## Restrictions
 To implement such functionality, we need to carry a number of constraints and understand the important points:

-- the claim lock period can be set by the user or administrator (for non-automatic groups) at any time;
+- MOR Staking period can be set by the user or administrator (for non-automatic groups) at any time;
-- the claim lock period cannot be decreased;
+- MOR Staking period cannot be decreased;
-- the claim lock period can be increased.
+- MOR Staking period can be increased.
 At the time of the transaction, the new multiplier will be applied.
-- until the end of the lock period, the user will not be able to withdraw their MOR rewards.
+- until the end of MOR Staking period, the user will not be able to withdraw their MOR rewards.

 ## Changes to Smart Contracts
 The Distribution contract and related interfaces will change.
 Updates to the smart contract on the network will need to be made.